systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

   Example: `options root=UUID=6d3376e4-fc93-4509-95ec-a21d68011da2 quiet`

 * `devicetree` refers to the binary device tree to use when executing the kernel.
-This also shall be a path relative to `$BOOT`.
 This key is optional.

   Example: `devicetree 6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`